aarongustafson/jekyll-webmention_io/docs/index.md

 ## Sending webmentions

-Once the site is built and the outgoing webmentions have been cached, they can be sent using [the `jekyll webmention` command](/jekyll-webmention_io/commands)
+Once the site is built and the outgoing webmentions have been cached, they can be sent using the `jekyll webmention` command:

 ```sh
 $> jekyll webmention